The holidays are a time of tradition and family gathering.

 However, “sale” means “savings” only if you were already going to buy the item at full price or if you actually put the difference between the retail price and the sale price in your savings account.
 Otherwise, you’re simply spending.

 Manufacturers know how the human mind is wired.
 In fact, large companies actually employ people to market their products specifically to human psychological weakness.
-They know that lowering prices will lead you to purchase more because you will think you’re saving money.
+They know that lower prices will lead you to purchase more because you will think you’re saving money.

 For example, have you ever fallen prey to the store cash racket?
 You buy $50 worth of merchandise and get $10 store cash to use at a later date.
 But what does the store actually sell for $10 or less?
 Socks?
 The candy next to the register?